-The following cross sections depict typical pedestrian, bicycle, and motorist facilities relating to the different road types and correlate directly with the street classifications map (Fig. 2-4).
+The following cross sections depict typical motorist, pedestrian and bicycle facilities relating to the different road types and correlate directly with the street classifications map (Fig. 2-4.)
 The sections are to be used in conjunction with the maps in the Plan chapter to better understand the uses of each road type, and their relationships to each other.